gperdrizet/bartleby/README.md

 ### 4.3.
 Via Python venv

-If you prefer to run bartleby on bare metal, without a container, you can clone this repo use the included requirements.txt.
+If you prefer to run bartleby on bare metal, without a container, you can use this repo and the included requirements.txt.
 The version pins in requirements.txt produce a venv which works for a Nvidia Kepler GPU running the 470 driver and CUDA 11.4/11.4 with compute capability 3.7.
 If you are using a newer card, pip installing requierments.txt may still work, but will not take advantage of later CUDA compute capabilities.
 If you have a more modern graphics card, consider installing the following minimal dependencies manualy.
-They will pull in everything else that is needed.
+They should pull in everything else that is needed.
+The trickiest part of the install is getting bitsandbytes to play nice with older cards.
+If you are working with modern hardware this may not be an issue at all for you.
+Otherwise you may have to build bitsandbytes from source.

 #### Setup instructions